First-Principles Phonon Quasiparticle Theory Applied to a Strongly Anharmonic Halide Perovskite

 Figure \ref{fig:thermal_conductivity}(a) shows the temperature-dependent $\kappa_{\mathrm{L}}$ calculated with three different dynamical matrices: SC1, QP[0], and QP-NL.
 As seen in the figure, SC1 gives the largest $\kappa_{\mathrm{L}}$ while QP[0] gives the smallest values.
-The difference mostly originates from $\kappa_{\mathrm{P}}$, and $\kappa_{\mathrm{C}}$ is rather insensitive to the adopted dynamical matrix.
-To obtain deeper insight into the origin of the difference in $\kappa_{\mathrm{P}}$, we compare the calculated phonon lifetimes and the spectra of the Peierls term $\kappa_{\mathrm{P}}(\omega)$ in Figs.~\ref{fig:thermal_conductivity}(b) and (c), respectively.
-Figure~\ref{fig:thermal_conductivity}(c) shows that the contribution to $\kappa_{\mathrm{P}}$ is mostly due to the low-frequency phonons below 50 cm$^{-1}$, and the difference among SC1, QP[0], and QP-NL is most notable in this frequency region.
-From Fig.~\ref{fig:phonon_dispersion} (right panel), the phonon group velocity $\bm{v}_{\bm{q}\nu\nu}$ does not change appreciably in the three QP theories at 500 K. Indeed, the difference in $\kappa_{\mathrm{P}}$ can be attributed to the phonon lifetime, which becomes the largest (smallest) with the SC1 (QP[0]) frequency (see Fig.~\ref{fig:thermal_conductivity}(b)).
-When the phonon frequency is overestimated, the scattering phase space will be underestimated because of a smaller occupation number $n_{\bm{q}\nu}=[\exp{(\beta\hbar\omega_{\bm{q}\nu})}-1]^{-1}$.
-In addition, the strength of the three-phonon interaction will be smaller due to the weaker hybridization~\cite{Tadano_PRL2018}.
-These combined effects explain the factor two difference in $\tau_{\bm{q}\nu}$; with the SC1 frequency, the average phonon lifetime below 50 cm$^{-1}$ is $\sim$6.2 ps at 500 K, whereas it becomes $\sim$2.7 ps with the QP[0] frequency.
+The difference mostly originated from $\kappa_{\mathrm{P}}$, and $\kappa_{\mathrm{C}}$ was rather insensitive to the adopted dynamical matrix. \rr{The calculated phonon lifetimes and the spectra of the Peierls term $\kappa_{\mathrm{P}}(\omega)$ are shown in Figs.~\ref{fig:thermal_conductivity}(b) and (c), respectively.
+The $\kappa_{\mathrm{P}}(\omega)$ data clearly shows that $\kappa_{\mathrm{P}}$ is dominated by} the low-frequency phonons below 50 cm$^{-1}$, and the difference among SC1, QP[0], and QP-NL is most notable in this frequency region.
+From Fig.~\ref{fig:phonon_dispersion} (right panel), the phonon group velocity $\bm{v}_{\bm{q}\nu\nu}$ does not change appreciably in the three QP theories at 500 K. Indeed, the difference in $\kappa_{\mathrm{P}}$ can be attributed to the phonon lifetime.
 Consequently, a factor two difference was observed also in $\kappa_{\mathrm{P}}$: 0.68, 0.30, and 0.44 W/mK with the SC1, QP[0], and QP-NL frequencies, respectively.
-Interestingly, we found that the phonon lifetimes of $\alpha$-\cpb are generally larger than those in $\alpha$-SrTiO$_{3}$, whose LTC at 500 K is larger than 7 W/mK.
-Hence, our calculation clearly shows that the ultralow LTC of $\alpha$-\cpb can be explained by the relatively small group velocity and supports the interpretation of Ref.~\cite{Elbaz_NanoLetters2017}.
+Interestingly, we found that the phonon lifetimes \rr{$\tau_{\bm{q}\nu}=\hbar/2\Gamma_{\bm{q}\nu}^{\mathrm{3ph}}$} of $\alpha$-\cpb are as large as those in $\alpha$-SrTiO$_{3}$~\cite{Tadano_JPSJ2018}, whose LTC at 500 K is larger than 7 W/mK. \rr{Hence, the small group velocity also contributes to realizing ultralow LTC of $\alpha$-\cpb, in accord with the previous interpretation~\cite{Elbaz_NanoLetters2017}}.